sbcshop/NFC_Breakout_Software/README.md

 ### NFC module USB to TTL Hardware Connection

-  - Here you will need NFC module with any USB to TTL converter, for this guide we are using one which available [here](https://shop.sb-components.co.uk/products/usb-ttl?variant=40312245059667).
+  - Here you will need an NFC module with any USB to TTL converter, for this guide, we are using one available [here](https://shop.sb-components.co.uk/products/usb-ttl?variant=40312245059667).

     |USB to TTL (CP2102 Variants) | NFC Module | Function |
     |---|---|---|